[H2] TL;DR

 What if I had a C-section - do I still need incontinence pads?

-Are plant-based incontinence pads as absorbent as regular ones?
+Are plant-based incontinence pads as absorbent as conventional ones?

 When can I return to exercise after postpartum bladder leaks?